z-pc/threadpool/README.md

 The implement for thread pool.
 This is help for manage threads, tasks so easy and safely.
 Required:
 - C++ 14 is least
-- CMake minimum 3.20 to run example.
+- CMake: minimum 3.20 to run examples.

 How to add:
 Just copy files in `src/*` to your project to using threadpool